Back

 2. Building Strong Relationships with Partnered Brokers or Clearing Firms

 The relationships they maintain with full-service brokers or clearing firms are at the heart of an IB’s operations.
 These partnerships should be nurtured and fortified.
 Regular communication, an understanding of the brokers services and occasional face to face meetings can strengthen these bonds guaranteeing a beneficial collaboration.
+To build good relationships with brokers, it’s also important to know how the features of your trading platform match up with what your clients want.
+Things like how fast trades go through and how user-friendly the trading platform solution is can really impact whether clients stick around.

 3. Investing in Continuous Learning